Mary Hallock Foote: Career

 As a student Mary Hallock Foote befriended American artist Helena de Kay Gilder.
 The two maintained a very close friendship throughout their lives, shared a lengthy correspondence via letter, and used each other for critiquing their work.
 Mary Hallock Foote also benefitted from Gilder's husband Richard Watson Gilder, who commissioned her art while he was an editor for Scribner's Monthly.
 It was through the Gilders that Mary Hallock Foote was also introduced to a circle of fellow artists including, Mary L. Stone, Mary Birney, Maria Oakey, and several popular writers.

 After departing her beloved East with great reluctance, Mary Hallock Foote found herself inspired by the "real West" country and the varying peoples she encountered there.
 She soon was drawing it, and writing and telling about it.

 Recording her travels, Foote wrote stories for 'back-East' readers as a correspondent to The Century Magazine and other periodicals, illustrating them with wood engravings made from her drawings.
 She wrote several novels and is best known for her stories of place, in which she portrayed the rough, picturesque life she experienced and observed in the old West, especially that in the early mining towns.

 She was one of America's best-known women illustrators in the 1870s and 1880s.
 She illustrated stories and novels by other authors including Nathaniel Hawthorne, Henry Wadsworth Longfellow, Louisa May Alcott, Bret Harte, and others.
 Foote exhibited her work at The Woman's Building at the 1893 World's Columbian Exposition in Chicago, Illinois.

-Mary Foote gained renown as a welcoming and sophisticated hostess to dignitaries and celebrities traveling through the environs of her (successive) homesteads in the West.
+Mary Foote gained renown as a hostess to dignitaries and celebrities traveling through the environs of her homesteads in the West.
 After 1905, when she and her husband built North Star House (also known as Foote Mansion) and made permanent settlement in Grass Valley, California, she presided for some 30 years over many historic social and civic events there.

 After her death, Foote fell into obscurity.
 Thirty-four years after her death, historian Rodman Paul's 1972 edition of Foote's unpublished memoir, A Victorian Gentlewoman in the Far West, helped to spur renewed interest in her life and work.
 However, her letters—which provide what amounts to a biography of her husband as well as her own autobiography—have never been published except as brief excerpts in various areas of research.